mjpitz/jsonnet-monitoring-starter/README.md

 3. Update `mixin.libsonnet` to import your applications
 4. Add dashboards, rules, and alerts for each application

+_Some quick tips:_

+* Don't try and knock it all out at once.
+  It's intended to be an iterative process.
+  So start small, and build up.

+* If you're looking for idea's, start by digging into a few of the projects below.
+  While jsonnet solves the problem, troubleshooting it can be difficult.
+  Building from existing examples really helps.

 ## Generating configuration files

 You can easily generate the configuration files, but first you'll need a few tools.